seddike-tanvir/smsoft.co/README.md

 Hi!
 Welcome back.

-This is the official repo of "SM Soft.Co".
+This is the official Site of "SM Soft.Co".
             Stay connected!